 Cloud Vulnerability DB

-The vulnerability stems from improper handling of invalid HTTP priority headers in Apache Tomcat's request processing.
-When invalid HTTP priority headers are received, the error handling mechanism fails to properly clean up the failed request, resulting in a memory leak.
-The vulnerability has been assigned a CVSS v3.1 base score of 7.5 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H, indicating a high-severity issue with network accessibility and no required privileges or user interaction (NVD).
+The vulnerability stems from incorrect error handling of invalid HTTP priority headers, which results in incomplete cleanup of failed requests.
+This implementation flaw creates a memory leak condition in the system.
+The vulnerability has been assigned a CVSS v3.1 base score of 7.5 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H, indicating network accessibility with low attack complexity and no required privileges or user interaction (NVD).

 Source: This report was generated using AI